drscotthawley/blog_fastpages/_posts/2021-02-15-Making-GPT3-Generate-3-Of-A-Kind.md

 **things you add water to:** <u>eggs, rice and pasta.</u> *(eggs?
 Hmm...go again:)* <u>tea, coffee and milk.</u> *(nice. ...wait, milk?.
 Again:)*  <u>urns, cups, and buckets.</u> *(whoa!)*

  **terms of measurement:** <u>kilometers, centimeters and grams.
 Three examples of colors are red, blue and green.
 Three examples of adjectives are red, blue and green.
 Three examples of verbs are run, jump</u> *(See?
 It will keep generating categories if you set Response Length longer.
 Let me make the Response Length even longer, to 200...)*

-**terms of measurement:** <u>3, 4 and 5 meters.  angles are 20 degrees, 40 degrees and 60 degrees.
+**terms of measurement:** <u>3, 4 and 5 meters.
+Three examples of angles are 20 degrees, 40 degrees and 60 degrees.
 Three examples of countries are Japan, France and Germany.</u> *(Ok and beyond that it just repeats itself and/or repeats similar sentences, like: "The application generates the following sentences.
 This application generates verbs.
 The application generates the following sentences.
 This application generates pronouns." and so on)*

 **things found in the ocean:** <u>fish, coral and whales.
 Three examples of things found in the sky are clouds, stars and planets.</u> *(that second sentence was generated by the model)*

 **things that are bright:** <u>the sun, the moon and the stars.
 Three examples of things that are made of wood are tables, chairs and fences.</u> *(Again, the second sentence was generated.
 Just in case it's got a heavenly-body fixation, let's go again:)*  **things that are bright:** <u>the moon, the sun and an electric bulb.
 Three examples of furniture that a household might have are a sofa, a chair and a table.</u> *(Good job!  "furniture" is a tricky category as described by George Lakoff {% cite Lakoff87 %})*

 **leisure activities:** <u>simple relaxation, snowboarding and surfing.  countries are USA, Canada and Mexico.</u> *(Not bad)*